bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

 2. In the search bar at the top of the AWS console, type `iam` and click on the `IAM Identity Center` link that appears.

-> [!tip] IAM vs IAM Identity Center
+> IAM vs IAM Identity Center
+>
 > When you search for `iam` in the search box, you'll see two services that
 > begin with that name. `IAM` is the old way of doing this, while `IAM Identity Center` is newer and recommended when creating new accounts.
 This tutorial
 > will use `IAM Identity Center`.

 3. First, we need to enable `IAM Identity Center` in our account by clicking on `Enable`.
-4. You'll now end up on the homepage for `IAM Identity Centre` with a green banner confirming it's set up.
+1. You'll now end up on the homepage for `IAM Identity Centre` with a green banner confirming it's set up.
-5. We now need to give a name to our identity center instance.
+1. We now need to give a name to our identity center instance.
-6. Name it whatever you want and click `Save changes`.
+1. Name it whatever you want and click `Save changes`.
-7. You'll now see confirmation that it's renamed.
+1. You'll now see confirmation that it's renamed.

 {{< /details >}}